Aalborg Jutland, Denmark Travel Guide

 Denmark is known for its high standard of living.
 Proper budgeting permits enjoyment of your trip without financial stress.

 Credit cards (Visa, MasterCard, American Express) are widely accepted everywhere.
 Contactless payment is common and often preferred.
 Cash is used less frequently but still accepted.
-ATMs are readily available.
+You can easily find an atm.
 Inform your bank of travel plans to avoid card flagging.

 DKK 400-700 (~$60-100 USD) daily.
 Hostels, cooking own meals, public transport, free attractions.

-Rely on supermarket groceries and inexpensive cafes for most meals.
+Rely on supermarket groceries and inexpensive cafes for most of the time for meals.

-Limited paid activities, careful spending on food and drinks.
+Limited activities with a fee, careful spending on meals and drinks.

 DKK 700-1500 (~$100-220 USD) daily.
 Mid-range hotels, restaurant meals, some taxis, paid attractions.

-Mix of casual restaurant meals and occasional supermarket purchases.
+Mix of casual dining out and occasional supermarket purchases.

 Requires a good balance of value for money choices.